milk-v/milkv.io/docs/duo/application-development/wiringx.md

     return 0;
 }
 ```
-After compiling and running it on Duo, you can use a multimeter or an oscilloscope to measure the state of pin 20 and verify if it matches the expected behavior
+After compiling and running it on Duo, you can use a multimeter or an oscilloscope to measure the state of pin 20 and verify if it matches the expected behavior.

 You can also use the onboard LED pin to verify the behavior.
 By observing the on/off state of the LED, you can intuitively determine if the program is executing correctly.
 The WiringX pin number for the LED is `25`.
 Simply modify the code mentioned above by replacing pin `15` with pin `25`.
 However, please note that the default firmware has a script to control LED blinking on startup, which needs to be disabled.
-You can refer to the example explanation for [blink](#blink) below for instructions on how to disable it
+You can refer to the example explanation for [blink](#blink) below for instructions on how to disable it.

 ### I2C Usage Example

-Here is an example of I2C communication
+Here is an example of I2C communication:

 ```c
 #include <stdio.h>